InfiAgent/InfiAgent.github.io/index.markdown

           We build data analysis query and response given existing csv files.
 Here is the construction pipeline.
           <img src="static/images/dataset_construction_eval.png">

-            Our dataset contains 400 questions with 72 csv files.
-Here're some examples of our generated questions.
+            We split the dataset into validation set and test set.
+The validation dataset contains 400 questions with 72 csv files.
+It is open to public and the test set is used for avoiding data leakage.
+All the subsequent information is based on the validation set.
+Here're some examples of the generated questions:
 	  <img src="static/images/question_examples.png">
-     	    We classify csv files used in the evaluation dataset into 9 categories based on their domains:
+     	    We categorize CSV files within the dataset into nine distinct categories, determined by their respective domains:

             <ul>
               <li>Finance and Economics </li>